jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

         * **Date Selector** Displays a date picker to the user.
         * **Campaign Title** The field used to contain the campaign title.
 This field is required and the type cannot be changed.
         * **Campaign URL slug ** The field used to contain the campaign url suffix.
 This field is required and the type cannot be changed.
+        * **End Date **  The field used to contain the campaign end date.
+The type of this field cannot be changed.
         * **Large Text Input (textarea) ** Provides a large textbox for users to provide text.
         * **Image** Provides an image upload.
         * **Select Dropdown** Displays a dropdown for users to select a value.